OpenAF/openaf-opacks/oafproc/README.md

 | searchkeys | String | Will return a map with only keys that match the provided string |
 | searchvalues | String | Will return am map with only values that match the provided string |

-> The transforms are applied to the parsed input before any filters.
+> The transforms are applied after the parsed input is filtered.

 ---